vika-sonne/FlatCAM/README.md

 So, according to strictly dependency graph and new version of Debian `pip` (disallow to install packages to system Python environment, for example Kubuntu 23.04), project moved to automated version control:
 * [pyenv](https://github.com/pyenv/pyenv?ysclid=lhe4n4h8za388534739#installation) - for install to Python version environment
 * [poetry](https://python-poetry.org/docs/) - for packages install to Python virtual environment.
-See `pyproject.toml` file
+See `pyproject.toml` file for version dependency

 ### pyenv usage